 Clean & Clear is not cruelty-free.
 They may test on animals, either themselves, through their suppliers, or through a third party.
-Brands who fall under this category could also be funding animal testing by selling products in mainland China, where it's required by law.
+Brands who fall under this category could also be selling products where animal testing is required by law.

 “We want you to feel good about how we make Clean & Clear® products.
 You can only do that if you have the facts.
 The fact is, Clean & Clear® doesn’t conduct animal testing of our cosmetic products anywhere in the world, except in the rare situation where governments or laws require it.
 At Clean & Clear®, we won’t ever compromise on the quality or safety of our products or stop seeking alternatives to animal testing.”